dejanu/killercoda_deal/kubernetes_course/probes_pod/intro.md

 * They help Kubernetes manage the lifecycle of Pods by determining if a container is alive, ready or needs to be restarted.

+* What happens if a container fails ?

+* Types of probes: Startup, Liveness, Readiness

 <hr>